cesar-douady/open-lmake/doc/src/experimental_cache.md

 ## DirCache

-This cache is based on a shared directory and requires no running daemon.
+This cache is based on a shared dir and requires no running daemon.

 It must be initialized with a file `LMAKE/size` containing the overall size the cache is allowed to occupy.
 The value may end with a unit suffix in `k`, `M`, `G`, `T` (powers of 1024).